Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Related work

 \section{Related work}

 \paragraph{Test-time compute techniques.} Scaling test-time compute (TTC) has emerged as a powerful class of methods for improving the performance of large language models, typically without requiring additional parameter updates.
-In-context learning \citep{brown2020languagemodelsfewshotlearners}, including its scaling to many-shot regimes \citep{agarwal2024manyshotincontextlearning, bertsch2024incontextlearninglongcontextmodels}, and prompting-based methods such as Chain-of-Thought \citep{wei2023chainofthoughtpromptingelicitsreasoning} and Tree-of-Thought \citep{yao2023treethoughtsdeliberateproblem, feng2023alphazero}, have demonstrated that carefully designed test-time techniques can match or even surpass finetuned models \citep{mosbach2023fewshotfinetuningvsincontext}.
-Self-reflection \citep{madaan2023self} is another popular technique for leveraging TTC to improve performance: by prompting the LLM to iteratively refine its own generations, the model can produce higher-quality responses across a range of tasks \citep{chen2023teaching, gou2023critic}. \citet{muennighoff2025s1simpletesttimescaling} further demonstrates that simply increasing the number of generated ``thinking'' tokens leads to substantial performance gains.
+In-context learning \citep{brown2020languagemodelsfewshotlearners}, including its scaling to many-shot regimes \citep{agarwal2024manyshotincontextlearning, bertsch2024incontextlearninglongcontextmodels}, as well as prompting- or search-based methods such as Chain-of-Thought \citep{wei2023chainofthoughtpromptingelicitsreasoning} and Tree-of-Thought \citep{yao2023treethoughtsdeliberateproblem, feng2023alphazero}, have demonstrated that carefully designed test-time techniques can match or even surpass finetuned models \citep{mosbach2023fewshotfinetuningvsincontext}.
+Self-reflection \citep{madaan2023self} is another popular technique for leveraging TTC to improve performance: by prompting the LLM to iteratively refine its own generations, the model can produce higher-quality responses across a range of tasks \citep{chen2023teaching, gou2023critic}. \citet{muennighoff2025s1simpletesttimescaling} further demonstrates that simply increasing the number of generated ``thinking'' tokens leads to substantial performance gains. \looseness=-1